separator image

 Smartphone Cameras

-This is easy to dismiss because they are so ubiquitous but the technology in phones is advancing so quickly that professionals are taking a serious interest in them.
-Oscar-winning director, Steven Soderbergh has used the Apple iPhone to make two Hollywood movies.
+This is easy to dismiss because they are so ubiquitous, but the technology in phones is advancing so quickly that professionals are taking a serious interest in them.
+Oscar-winning director Steven Soderbergh has used the Apple iPhone to make two Hollywood movies.
 The benefits of using this type of camera include mobility and easy access to the internet to upload images swiftly to be saved and published.

 Choice #2